GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 :::{card}
 __Humanitarian Example:__
 ^^^
-*We need to assess which areas live close enough to clean water sources so the population can easily reach them by walking.
-In this case, we can create buffer zones of 2 km around a dataset with wells to see which areas are covered*
+To analyze access to clean water sources, a scenario considers how far the population can walk to reach them.
+A 2 km buffer is created around a dataset of wells to visualize which areas fall within this distance.
+This method helps assess coverage and identify gaps in access to clean water.

 :::